kemilbeltre/typescript/README.md

 ### Emphasis
-*You can find all the explanation in each folder (README), /TypeScript/whateverEXERCISES.*
+*You can find all the explanation in each folder (README).